Skip to main content

 Step 4: Configure Your Local Project

-Configure Your Npm Scripts
+Configure NPM Scripts

 package.json